kirubesw/Kirubes_website/content/authors/admin/_index.md

 ---
 # Display name
-title: Alice Bighetti 吳恩達
+title: Kirubes

 # Full name (for SEO)
-first_name: Alice
+first_name: Kirubeswaran
-last_name: Bighetti
+#last_name:

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Masters student

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Stanford University
+  - name: IISER
     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)